Vila Nova De Cerveira is a small town/large village on the Portuguese Coastal Camino de Santiago.

 Vila Nova de Cerveira promotes itself as the Village of Arts (Vila d’Arte) and hosts a bi-annual event in July.
 A variety of art forms are given encouragement and display, including poetry, painting, sculpture, theatre, and music.

-Wander around the town and you’ll see many public sculptures to celebrate the town´s art history.
+There are many public sculptures to celebrate the town’s art history.

 Cool Off By River

-As Vila Nove De Cerveira is located by the Rio Minho, there are many little river banks where you can cool off and enjoy the sun in the summer months.
+As Vila Nove De Cerveira is located by the Rio Minho, there are many little river banks to cool off and enjoy the sun in the summer months.
 There are a range of water activities on offer, including river kayaking.

-There are a couple of small chapels of note in this village but the main religious building is the Convento San Payo, once a convent but now a museum of arts.
-The convento is located on a hill above the town, giving stunning views toward the Rio Minho, is well worth a visit to view this beautiful building from another age and time.
+There are a couple of small chapels of note in this village but the main religious building is the Convento San Payo, once a convent but now houses a museum of arts.
+The convento is well worth a visit as the beautiful building is located on a hill above the town giving stunning views toward the Rio Minho.

 Check Out The Legendary Stag

 Located high above the village stands Cervo, the gigantic stag sculpture.
-The village is named after the stag deer.
+The village is named after the stag deer for this reason.